-Adil Shaikh is a litigation Associate in the Dallas office of Fish & Richardson.
-Mr. Shaikh was previously a Summer Associate at Fish, where he worked on matters involving intellectual property litigation, with an emphasis on patents.
+Adil Shaikh is a litigation associate in the Dallas office of Fish & Richardson P.C.
+Mr. Shaikh was previously a summer associate at Fish, where he worked on matters involving intellectual property litigation, with an emphasis on patents.

 Michael T. Zoppo focuses his practice on the IP needs of financial services companies nationwide, whether that means taking a case to trial, developing an IP portfolio, or strategic counseling.